 - Represent LAC-USC Medical Center Foundation in connection with the redevelopment, leasing and management of health and wellness facilities in coordination with Foundation partners and stakeholders.

 - Represent San Diego State University (SDSU) in negotiating a purchase agreement to acquire the site of the former Qualcomm Stadium in Mission Valley from the City of San Diego.
 The site will be redeveloped to include a 34,000-seat stadium, campus housing and other SDSU facilities as well as hospitality, office, public and park space and an innovation district.
-Scope of work also will include advising on development of the site, including CEQA matters.
+Scope of work also will include advising on development of the site, including P3 ground leases and financing, as well as CEQA matters.

 - Represent the Transbay Joint Powers Authority in negotiating the master asset management agreement and individual tenant leases for San Francisco’s Salesforce Transit Center.
 Dubbed the “Grand Central Station of the West,” the visionary transportation hub will connect eight Bay Area counties and the state more broadly through 11 transportation systems.